What’s in the Executive Order on Election Interference?

-Ed Stein is a student at Harvard Law School.
-Prior to law school, he worked at the Treasury Department on sanctions policy and anti-money laundering/counter-terrorist financing regulation and enforcement.
+Ed Stein is a graduate of Harvard Law School and Yale University.
+He previously worked at the Treasury Department on sanctions policy and anti-money laundering/counter-terrorist financing regulation and enforcement.
 He has also worked for the House Foreign Affairs Subcommittee on the Middle East and South Asia and the Council on Foreign Relations.
-He graduated cum laude from Yale University with a B.A. in History.

 Subscribe to this Lawfare contributor via RSS.

 New movement may be afoot on a sanctions bill designed to deter Russian election interference.
 The bill, the Defending Elections from Threats by Establishing Redlines Act of 2018 (Deter Act), was introduced earlier this year by Sens.
 Marco Rubio (R.-Fla.) and Chris Van Hollen (D.-Md.).

 On Friday, April 6, the Treasury Department announced sanctions on a variety of Russian entities, including “seven Russian oligarchs and 12 companies they own or control, 17 senior Russian government officials, and a state-owned Russian weapons trading company and its subsidiary, a Russian bank.”
 Although it will likely take some time before the full impact of the designations can be assessed, they already appear to be having an effect.

 The Democrats on the Senate Foreign Relations Committee released a report on Jan.
 10 entitled “Putin’s Asymmetrical Assault on Democracy in Russia and Europe: Implications for U.S. National Security.”
 The report was commissioned by Sen.